gajus/usus/README.md

 All of these programs are using PhantomJS or JSDom to render the page/ evaluate the scripts.

-ūsus is different because it is using [Chrome Debugging Protocol](https://chromedevtools.github.io/devtools-protocol/).
+ūsus is different because it is using [Chrome Debugging Protocol](https://chromedevtools.github.io/devtools-protocol/) and it leverages the Chrome [CSS coverage report](https://chromedevtools.github.io/devtools-protocol/tot/CSS/#method-takeCoverageDelta) to generate a stylesheet used to render the document.